Leafwing-Studios/leafwing-website/content/blog/tyranny-of-nits/index.md

 But they're really helpful for people in the thick of the process to consider too!
 Talk about these things clearly and explicitly when you're writing up your design docs or giving feedback.
 It'll help set the stakes, get you taken more seriously, and communicate to the poor author why you're being a pain in the ass.

-## Overruling objections: naive consensus is terrible actually

-Ultimately though, we want to move proposals through that lifecycle or kill them explicitly.

-Instead though, these concerns, both nits and serious architectural complaints, tend to just kill momentum and the thread goes dark.
-Why?

-It's because your project **can't make decisions.**
-You have to keep making decisions, day after day, or your momentum will die and everything will slowly rot.
-It doesn't even matter if they're "right": the very fact that a decision was made staves off this decay.

-Axiomatically: to make a decision, you have to both be able to say no, and to say yes.
-Open source projects are really good at saying no because they tend to run on naive consensus by default.
-The operating semantics of open source are simple:

-1. If everyone says "LGTM", the work gets merged.
-2. If someone reasis a concern, we wait for the author to fix it.
-3. If the author doesn't fix the concern, the PR stays open (or gets closed as stale).
-4. If the author comes back and says "that's not a problem actually", then we get orgnizational undefined behavior.

-We even made a [witty, heart-breaking game]( https://leafwing-studios.itch.io/consensus-together) you can play with your friends/teammates/worst enemies, if you don't believe that naive consensus itself is at fault here.

-These rules make open source pretty good at saying yes to uncontroversial things, and extremely good at saying no to controversial things, because a conflict-driven stalemate or a timeout due to excessive revisions is still a no.

-But that's a *problem*: you have to be able to say yes to controversial decisions too!
-The classical solution here is to have a BDFL, or code owner, who can shut down discussion, merge PRs over objections and close issues as "not planned".
-As long as they're not overworked (never happens), things function smoothly.

-But that's not the only patch: delegation, binding votes or [more sophisticated consensus-based decision making processes](https://www.sociocracyforall.org/sociocracy/) all offer another way.
-Just don't ignore this problem!

 ## Putting it all together